NotJamesB/NotJamesB.github.io/docs/_posts/2023-06-20-welcome-to-jekyll.markdown

 ---
 layout: page
-title: "Daily Dev Journal!"
+title: "June Production Updates"
 date: 2023-06-20 13:31:03 -0700
 categories: jekyll update
 ---

 ## Daily Reminders/Affirmations

-1. Make fake promises.
+1. Be present
 2. Develop, Do things that you enjoy, Do it for yourself.
 3. Be productive.
 4. Don't stress yourself out.